4msahsan/redhat-satellite/README.md

 [root@sat6 import]# hammer gpg create \
 > --key "GPG-KEY-elasticsearch" \
-> --name "GPG-KEY-elasticsearch" --organization "phsa" The gpg sub-command is deprecated and will be removed in one of the future versions.
+> --name "GPG-KEY-elasticsearch" --organization "msa" The gpg sub-command is deprecated and will be removed in one of the future versions.
 Please use the content-credentials command instead.
 GPG Key created.
 [root@sat6 import]#

 The gpg sub-command is deprecated and will be removed in one of the future versions.
 Please use the content-credentials command instead.
-[root@sat6 import]# hammer gpg list  --organization "phsa" The gpg sub-command is deprecated and will be removed in one of the future versions.
+[root@sat6 import]# hammer gpg list  --organization "msa" The gpg sub-command is deprecated and will be removed in one of the future versions.
 Please use the content-credentials command instead.
 ---|-------------------------
 ID | NAME